shilongsun/shilongsun.github.io/notes/(ReadMe).txt

 The files are searchable "only if" you explicitly put "the link to the file" anywhere on the Internet (your webpage, Facebook) etc.

-Suppose you want to share the file name "myVideo.mp4", after you put the video into this folder and commit, this video can be accessed from the following link http://www.shilongsun.com/notes/myVideo.mp4
+Suppose you want to share the file name "myVideo.mp4".
+After you put the video into this folder and commit, this video can be accessed from the following link http://www.shilongsun.com/notes/myVideo.mp4

 You can also add any other folder into you GitHub folder.
 They will appear as http://www.shilongsun.com/folderName